YetOpen/certbot-zimbra/README.md

 Only one certificate will be issued including all the found hostnames.
 The primary host will always be `zmhostname`.

-## Command options

-Either one of these action is mandatory:

-* -n | --new: performs a request for a new certificate
-* -r | --renew: deploys certificate, assuming it has just been renewed
-* -p | --patch-only: does only nginx patching.
-Useful to be called before renew, in case nginx templates have been overwritten by an upgrade

-Optional arguments:

-* -d | --hostname: hostname being requested.
-If not passed uses `zmhostname`
-* -e | --extra-domain: additional domains being requested.
-Can be used multiple times
-* -x | --no-nginx: doesn't check and patch zimbra's nginx.
-Assumes some other webserver is listening on port 80
-* -w | --webroot: if there's another webserver on port 80/443 specify its webroot
-* -a | --agree-tos: agree with the Terms of Service of Let's Encrypt (avoids prompt)
-* -c | --prompt-confirmation: ask for confirmation before proceding with cert request showing detected hostname
-* -s | --services <service_names>: the set of services to be used for a certificate.
-Valid services are 'all' or any of: ldap,mailboxd,mta,proxy.
-Default: 'all'
-* -z | --no-zimbra-restart: do not restart zimbra after a certificate deployment
-* -u | --no-public-hostname-detection: do not detect additional hostnames from domains' zimbraServicePublicHostname.
-Enabled when -e is passed
-* -j | --no-port-check: disable port 80 check

 ## Zimbra 8.6+ single server example